ahupowerdns/covid-backend/README.md

    to fix whatever things have gone wrong.
  * Redundant - a proper reduntant architecture with multiple downstreams makes migrations and upgrades easy.
 And downgrades.

+# Healthcare provider interface
+It seems that the best reports of infection status will come only when authoritzed by healthcare providers.

+This means that users can not directly report themselves, they will need some kind of authorization for that from their doctor or hospital.

+To do so requires infrastructure that can be delivered at very high speed to doctors and labs.
+This may be as simple as a stack of paper with big numbers on them, every piece of paper is good for reporting one patient.

+So what happens is that patient gets a test, test is positive, healthcare provider gives piece of paper to the patient.
+Patient goes to app, pushes the "I am infected button".
+App asks for the number, patient enters it.
+Our backend now confirms receipt, and invalidates that code.

+Patient discards the now useless piece of paper.

+Every set of numbers is tied to a specific healthcare provider.
+If they lose track of their stack of papers, we can invalidate their numbers, either prospectively ('no more reports') or even retroactively if we know all their reports have been bogus.

+Healthcare providers we know and have an authorization can print numbers themselves, or request individual numbers on a website.

+# Hosting requirements
+We will not only need to build the software, we should offer the hosting as well.

+This requires:

+ * Superior DoS filtering: because we live in bad times
+ * Non-cloud hosting within the jurisdiction of the healthcare system.
+In practice for us this will mean 'In the EU' or 'In The Netherlands', likely on servers that someone actually owns.
+ * 24/7 support
+ * Likely hosting with relevant certifications for security, possibly healthcare data.

 # Inspiration